 Mae Sot, Thailand – With his crutches resting against the clinic bed, Than Tin rolls up his trouser leg, gingerly pointing to a heavily bandaged leg stump.
-“All I remember was being blasted up in the air”, recalls the 48 year old father of 5, hoisting both arms to suggest the impact of the landmine.
+“All I remember was being blasted up in the air,” recalls the 48 year old father of 5, hoisting both arms to suggest the impact of the landmine.

 According to the International Campaign to Ban Landmines (ICBL), Burma’sgGovernment is the only one that continues to lay antipersonnel mines, mostly indoing so

-regions populated by ethnic minorities, the larger of which have their own militias and political parties and have become accustomed to de facto local autonomy even as the Government holds out against their calls for the creation of a federal state.
+regions populated by ethnic minorities, the larger of which have their own militias and political parties and have become accustomed to de facto local autonomy even as the government holds out against their calls for the creation of a federal state.

 A landmine took half of Saw Maw Kel’s left leg in 1986 while he was fighting in the jungle.
 He learned the prosthetics trade from medics and NGOs during his own recuperation.
-These days his department employs 6 people, turning out around 200 replacement legs a year, mostly for landmine victims from inside Burma.
+These days his prosthetics department at the Mae Tao clinic in Mae Sot employs 6 people.
+He turns out around 200 replacement legs a year, mostly for landmine victims from inside Burma.

-Burma’s people remain among the poorest in Asia, with per capita of US$469 according to 2010 US State Dept figures.
+Burma’s people are among the poorest in Asia, with per capita of US$469 according to 2010 US State Dept figures.
 Despite growing foreign investment, over US$20billion in 2010 alone according to the Burmese Government, and a sanctions-busting multibillion dollar oil, gas and gemstone revenue windfall, health spending for 2011 will be just 1.3% of the national budget, against 25% to be spent on the military.

 Burma is home to 135 ethnic groups, with the dominant Burman majority making up an estimated 60%+ of the population.
 One of the minorities are the Karen, a mix of animists, Buddhists, Christians and Muslims, some of whom have fought the central Burmese Government, and sometimes each other, for much of the time since independence from Great Britain in 1947.
 Karen state lies just across the border from Mae Sot.